-Vaccine uptake statistics are published in our COVID wider impacts dashboard and childhood immunisation statistics quarterly report.
+Vaccine uptake statistics are published in our childhood immunisation statistics quarterly report.

 Shingles

 Shingles, also known as herpes zoster, is caused by reactivation of latent varicella zoster virus.
 Varicella zoster is the same virus that causes chickenpox.

 Shingles is characterised by a painful skin rash.
 The main complication from shingles is post-herpetic neuralgia (PHN), a long-lasting neuropathic pain after the rash has disappeared.